johnwangemory/playbook-ec2/README.md

 ansible-playbook -i hosts -e pem_file=~/.ssh/ylu.pem -e myrole=mbservice provision.yml
 ```

-To terminate the launched instances:
+To terminate the launched instances in a specific region, such as us-east-1:
 ```
-ansible-playbook -i hosts terminate.yml
+ansible-playbook -i hosts -e aws_region=us-east-1 terminate.yml
 ```

-To list the launched instances:
+To list the launched instances in a specific region, such as us-east-1:
 ```
-ansible-playbook -i hosts list.yml
+ansible-playbook -i hosts -e aws_region=us-east-1 list.yml
 ```

 To run the playbook to provision an EC2 instance of CentOS 7 with the default web application and the web frontend of Nginx: